 I experience confidence myself most of the time.
-As a Psychologist, I practice so many things that contribute to this state.
+Over a period of years, I have implemented and now regularly practice many things that contribute to this state.
 So, I feel pumped most of the time isn’t really surprising.
 That’s not to say that I never experience any other emotions.
 I feel a degree of nervousness, stress, or even a touch of dread on occasion.
 I can’t forget the dread.
 Initially, the only way out of this was through “pep talks.”
 To reorganize and prioritize my personal thoughts.

 I Found a Way that Involved My Personal Thoughts

 Although those days woke me with fear, apprehension, and dread, I found a way to define them more optimistically.
 Altering my own definition seemed to make all the difference.
-Automatically, the mere thought of engaging in my own life brought fear and discomfort, but disengaging wasn’t the answer, for fear and discomfort stayed with me regardless.
+Automatically, the mere thought of engaging in my own life brought fear and discomfort – at one time – but disengaging wasn’t the answer, for fear and discomfort stayed with me regardless.

 More recently, I’ve been reminded that one more way to ensure that we feel confident is to expand our focus onto others, their situations, and aspirations.
 Concern ourselves with bolstering another.
 Assist them to redefine feelings of stress and anxiety themselves.
 Refocusing from real negative emotions onto potentially great feelings of self-confidence.
-When we take this sort of “leadership” approach, we are reminding ourselves of our own capabilities.
+When we endeavor to build this type of bridge, to take this sort of “leadership approach,” we are reminding ourselves of our own capabilities.
 Try it for yourself.